|Boateng vs Boateng: Germany vs Ghana|

 GK: Maik Taylor (North Ireland)

-Born to a German father and a German mother, he himself served in the British military while playing in the lower division.
+Born to a English father and a German mother, Maik Taylor himself served in the British military while playing in the lower division.
 His best club stints were with Southampton, Fulham and Birmingham, where he played in the Premiership.
 Internationally, he chose to represent North Ireland, earning 88 caps between 1999 and 2011.

 GK: Oka Nikolov (Macedonia)

-He spent nineteen seasons with Eintracht Frankfurt, appearing in 413 official games over the course of 13 Bundesliga seasons.
+Oka Nikolov spent nineteen seasons with Eintracht Frankfurt, appearing in 413 official games over the course of 13 Bundesliga seasons.
 He joined Philadelphia Union in 2013, but failed to appear in any game.
 He appeared 5 times for Macedonia, but never in an official game due to his issue with passport.
+All matches were friendlies.

 GK: David Yelldell (USA)

-He was the son of American serviceman in Germany.
+David Yelldell was the son of American serviceman serving in Germany and a German mother.
 He played with Stuttgart Kicker, Blackburn Rover, Bayer Leverkusen, TuS Koblenz, MSV Duisburg and now with SG Sonnenhof Großaspach.
-In 2011, he was capped once by the USA.
+In 2011, he was capped once by the USA in a match against Paraguay.

 RB: Cha Du-Ri (South Korea)

-Born in Germany while his father Cha Bum-Kun played in the Bundesliga.
+Cha Du-Ri was born in Germany while his father Cha Bum-Kun played in the Bundesliga.
 He had spells with many Bundesliga clubs, including his father's Bayer Leverkusen and Eintracht Frankfurt.
-Capped 76 times.
-He was a member of the squad at the Korea/Japan World Cup Finals.
+He was capped 76 times.
+He was a member of the squad at the Korea/Japan World Cup Finals in 2002 and then, 8 years later in 2010.

 RB: Ümit Davala (Turkey)

-Born in Germany, he played mainly in Turkey before joining Galatasaray in 1996.
-He also had stints with both AC Milan and Inter Milan.
+Born in Germany, Ümit Davala played mainly in Turkey before joining Galatasaray in 1996.
+He was a part of their UEFA Cup and UEFA Super Cup winning team in 2000.
+He also had stints with both AC Milan and Inter Milan, but never played a single game for Inter Milan.
 He was capped 41 times.
 He was in the squad of Euro 2000 and the 2002 FIFA World Cup.

 CB: Oleg Kuznetsov (USSR/Ukraine)

-Born in East Germany, he was capped by the USSR, the CIS and Ukraine.
+Born in East Germany, Oleg Kuznetsov was capped by the USSR, the CIS and Ukraine.
 He was a star defender for the Soviet Union in the late 1980's.
 He helped them to reach the Final of the Euro 1988 before losing to Holland.
-He also played in the WC Finals in 1986 and 1990, and then, for CIS in the European Championship of 1992.
+He also played in the World Cup Finals in 1986 and 1990, and then, for CIS in the European Championship of 1992.
 He played mainly for Dynamo Kyiv.
 He played for Rangers in Scot;and after the collapse of the Soviet Union.

 CB: Robert Kovac (Croatia)